mayraberrones94/Aprendizaje/README.md

 ![alt_text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/h15_kfolds.png)

 Finally, something we were curious about since the last time we worked with random forest, was a library that printed our forest with the library of dtreeviz.
 We could not make it work on our home computer, but we could print it in our Colab.
+Code [here](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/Untitled6.ipynb)

 ```python
 from sklearn.datasets import load_breast_cancer